 This passage is problematic.
 Succinctly stated, what takes place in Samaria appears to be contrary to Acts 2:38, and to the larger context of the NT (especially, Rom 8:9 - 11).
 It is all too convenient to consider this incident as "an exception to the rule," especially when it conflicts with one's presuppositions.
+Thus, Bruner argues that "the absolutely unique division of what everywhere else since Pentecost is one-Christian baptism and the gift of the Spirit," serves to bridge "the racial-religious" gap between Jerusalem and Samaria.
 There is little doubt this problem is addressed in the text, but it does not follow that such a break has to occur between baptism and the gift of the Spirit.
-The reader must remember to distinguish adequately the ontological and phenomenological presences of the Spirit (a point recognized as "plausible," yet passed over in a footnote).
-It is also too convenient to deny that the Samaritans were truly converted by Philip.
+Bruner's problem rests in not distinguishing adequately the ontological and phenomenological presences of the Spirit (a